SgtSlayer3/Emporium-of-Enigma-Simulator/README.md

 - Allow the user to togle packs to get an amount of keys instead of just typing in an integer.

 Author: sgt slayer
+Feel free to message me on discord at **sgt_slayer3** if you have any questions or find any error